mohd-afeef-badri/psd/demos/fracture-mechanics/fast-track-tutorials.md

 A note on flags.

-- This is a two-dimensional problem, so we use the flag  \sh{-dimension 2}.
+- This is a two-dimensional problem, so we use the flag  \psd{-dimension 2}.
-- This problem indeed falls under the category of damage-mechanics, hence the flag \sh{ -problem damage}.
+- This problem indeed falls under the category of damage-mechanics, hence the flag \psd{ -problem damage}.
-- We wish to solve this problem by invoking the hybrid phase-field problem, which is signified by the flag  \sh{ -model hybrid\_phase\_field}.
+- We wish to solve this problem by invoking the hybrid phase-field problem, which is signified by the flag  \psd{ -model hybrid\_phase\_field}.
-- Versed in the description above the problem contains two Dirichlet conditions, we signal this via the flag \sh{-dirichletconditions 2}.
+- Versed in the description above the problem contains two Dirichlet conditions, we signal this via the flag \psd{-dirichletconditions 2}.
-- Finally for this problem we use the flag  \sh{-postprocess ud}  which enables post-processing of displacement $u$ and damage (phase-field)  $d$ fields.
+- Finally for this problem we use the flag  \psd{-postprocess ud}  which enables post-processing of displacement $u$ and damage (phase-field)  $d$ fields.

-Once the step above has been performed, we solve the problem using four MPI processes, with the given mesh file \sh{tensile-crack.msh}.
-This is step two of the PSD simulation   \sh{ PSD\_Solve}.
+Once the step above has been performed, we solve the problem using four MPI processes, with the given mesh file \psd{tensile-crack.msh}.
+This is step two of the PSD simulation   \psd{ PSD\_Solve}.

 \begin{lstlisting}[style=BashInputStyle]
 PSD_Solve -np 4 Main.edp -mesh ./../Meshes/2D/tensile-crack.msh -v 0